iluna007/Portfolio_05_Threejs_journey_03_Galaxy/readme.md

 Smooth camera controls using OrbitControls.
 Spin animation that can be enabled or disabled, with customizable speed.
 Installation
-Clone the repository or download the script.
-Install the required dependencies by running: bash
-Copiar código
-npm install three lil-gui
-Create an index.html file and include this script in it.
-Usage
-In the HTML file, create a canvas element with the class webgl: html
-Copiar código
-<canvas class="webgl"></canvas>

 Run the project in a local development environment using any HTTP server (e.g., http-server, live-server).

 Open the project in a web browser.
 The GUI will allow you to modify the galaxy’s appearance and behavior in real-time.